elastic/terraform-provider-ec/CONTRIBUTING.md

 - `TESTARGS` controls any additional flags you may want to pass to `go test`.
 - `TEST_COUNT` controls how many times each test is run.
 Defaults to 1.

 Additionally, there is a `make sweep` target which destroys any dangling infrastructure created by the acceptance tests.
+For more information on acceptance testing, check out the official Terraform [documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/index.html).

 _Note: Acceptance tests may incur in charges for the deployments that are created.
 If you do not wish to run acceptance tests locally, you can rely on the acceptance tests which are run automatically on every pull request._